geektechniquestudios/LibrarianAPI/README.md

 ```
 FileTools.setWordList(String whichWordList);
 ```
-if you do not set a word list at any point prior to using this line, you will assign the DefaultDictionary.txt file included in this repo.
-However, if you would like to set a word list in the same line that you summon a random word, you can use this overloaded version below
+If you do not set a word list at any point prior to using this line, you will assign the DefaultDictionary.txt file included in this repo.
+However, if you would like to set a word list in the same line that you summon a random word, you can use this overloaded version belowI

 ```
 FileTools.getRandomWordArrList(String whichWordList);
 ```
-Where whichWordList is the .txt file you want to get a random word from.
+where whichWordList is the .txt file you want to get a random word from.

 <br/>
 <br/>